faga295/faga295/README.md

 ### 👋 Hi there

-* 🍅 I'm faga, a front-end engineer, graduate from @xdu
+* 🍅 I'm faga, a front-end engineer

 * 🚀 Ask me about Vue, React,Typescript, Rust, Vite